Pethidine 50mg/ml & 100mg/2ml Solution for Injection

 3. How Pethidine Injection will be given

 Your doctor will give Pethidine Injection to you as an injection into a vein (intravenously), under the skin (subcutaneously) or into a muscle (intramuscularly).
-Your doctor will determine how much you need.
+Your prescriber should have discussed with you, how long the course of Pethidine Injection will last.

 Adults